Events

 In 1972, the Equal Rights Amendment was passed in Congress, with it then needing to become ratified by a two-thirds majority of the United States within 7 years in order to take legal effect( source ).

-35 of the 38 minimum states ratified the Equal Rights Amendment within those 7 years.
 Both Congress and the then-current President of the United States Jimmy Carter extended the ratification period of the Equal Rights Amendment to 10 years in total( source ).

 Despite this, still only those 35 states ratified the amendment, leaving it to require once-again passing through Congress to ever be chosen for ratification again.